 Position on Hazing

-Lafayette College Policy on Hazing can be found in The Student HandbooK (https://conduct.lafayette.edu/) under section Student Conduct Policies on pages 14 and 15.
+Lafayette College Policy on Hazing can be found in The Student Handbook (https://conduct.lafayette.edu/) under the Hazing section.

 Lafayette College prohibits Sports Clubs Teams and any of its members(returning or new), or others to participate in any pre-initiation ceremony or practice which involves mental or physical exhaustion or abuse, or would in any way interfere with the students’ mental or physical ability to perform their work at Lafayette College.
 These rites must not reflect unfavorably upon either the Sports Clubs Teams or the College or be of a dangerous, rude, or demeaning nature, either during or after Sports Clubs Teams practices, competitions, travel, lodging or off campus sites.